 - Pulse the mixture until the butter reaches pea-sized pieces and looks crumbly.
 Add in the ⅔ cup ice cold water (not adding the ice cubes), and pulse again until the dough starts to form a ball (you want to still see butter chunks).
 If you don't have a stand mixer, use a pastry cutter or two sharp knives to cut the butter into the flour, then add the water and continue cutting until it comes together.

-- Once properly chilled, remove from the fridge and wait about 15 minutes for the dough to slightly come to temperature.
+- Once properly chilled, remove one disc of dough from the fridge and wait about 15 minutes for the dough to slightly come to temperature.
 This will help you roll out your dough without it cracking.
-Lightly flour your rolling pin and work surface, then roll out one disc of dough until it’s about ⅛ inch thick and is at least 2 inches wider than your pie dish.
-Continue to lightly flour your surface if the dough begins to stick.
+Lightly flour a rolling pin and work surface, then roll out the dough until it’s about ⅛ inch thick and is at least 2 inches wider than your pie dish.
+Continue to lightly flour your surface and pin if the dough begins to stick.